 Item 7A.
-Quantitative and Qualitative Disclosure About Market Risk
+Quantitative and Qualitative Disclosure About Market Risk which they reset to current market interest rates.

-We are subject to financial market risks, including changes in interest rates.
-During the fiscal year ended December 31, 2015, certain of the investments in our portfolio had floating interest rates.
-These floating rate investments were primarily based on floating LIBOR and typically have durations of one to three months after which they reset to current market interest rates.
 Additionally, some of these investments have LIBOR floors.
-The Company also has revolving credit facilities that are generally based on floating LIBOR.
-Assuming no changes to our balance sheet as of December 31, 2015, a hypothetical one-quarter of one percent decrease in LIBOR on our floating rate assets and liabilities would increase our net investment income by approximately one cent per average share over the next twelve months.
-Assuming no changes to our balance sheet as of December 31, 2015, a hypothetical one percent increase in LIBOR on our floating rate assets and liabilities would increase our net investment income by approximately six cents per average share over the next twelve months.
+The Company also has a revolving credit facility that is generally based on floating LIBOR.
+Assuming no changes to our balance sheet as of December 31, 2017 and no new defaults by portfolio companies, a hypothetical one-quarter of one percent decrease in LIBOR on our floating rate assets and liabilities would reduce our net investment income by two cents per average share over the next twelve months.
+Assuming no changes to our balance sheet as of December 31, 2017 and no new defaults by portfolio companies, a hypothetical one percent increase in LIBOR on our floating rate assets and liabilities would increase our net investment income by approximately nine cents per average share over the next twelve months.
 However, we may hedge against interest rate fluctuations from time-to-time by using standard hedging instruments such as futures, options, swaps and forward contracts subject to the requirements of the 1940 Act.
 While hedging activities may insulate us against adverse changes in interest rates, they may also limit our ability to participate in any benefits of certain changes in interest rates with respect to our portfolio of investments.
-At December 31, 2015, we have no interest rate hedging instruments outstanding.
+At December 31, 2017, we have no interest rate hedging instruments outstanding.